FXCM RISK DISCLOSURE STATEMENT

 8. SETTLEMENT DATE OFFSET INSTRUCTIONS.
 FXCM in its sole and absolute direction may accept or reject orders to offset current Spot currency positions of Trader.
 FXCM reserves the right to refuse to accept any order or guarantee a market in which to offset.
 Offset arrangements on Spot currency positions arriving at settlement date must be negotiated and accepted by FXCM at least one (1) business day prior to the settlement date or rollover.

 9. CHARGES.
-Trader shall pay such brokerage, commission and special service and all other charges (including, without limitation, markups and markdowns, statement charges, idle account charges, order cancellation charges, account transfer charges or other charges), fees (including, without limitation, fees imposed by any interbank agency, bank, contract markets or other regulatory or self-regulatory organizations) arising out of FXCM providing services hereunder.
-If Trader uses FXCM’s “Active Trader” services, Trader consents to pay a commission charge at a rate of thirty-five U.S. dollars ($35 USD) per million traded per side for USD denominated accounts or its equivalent for accounts denominated in another currency.
+FXCM will post a rate card containing the details of certain brokerage, commission, special service and certain other charges and fees (the “Rate Card”) on FXCM’s website.
+FXCM reserves the right to amend the Rate Card from time to time by publishing a new Rate Card on its website or providing the Rate Card to the User by any other means provided under these T&C Provisions.
+The User is responsible for regularly reviewing the Rate Card for any modifications and agrees to be bound by the same.
+User shall be obliged to pay FXCM the commissions and charges set out in the Rate Card, this Client Agreement and any additional commissions and charges notified to the Trader by FXCM from time to time whether in the Rate Card, this Client Agreement or not.
+Trader shall pay all other charges (including, without limitation, markups and markdowns, statement charges, idle account charges, order cancellation charges, account transfer charges or other charges), fees (including, without limitation, fees imposed by any interbank agency, bank, contract markets or other regulatory or self-regulatory organizations) arising out of FXCM providing services hereunder.
 FXCM may change its commission, charges, and/or fees without notice.
 Trader agrees to be liable to FXCM for interest on amounts due from Trader to FXCM at an interest rate equal to three (3) percentage points above the then prevailing prime rate at FXCM principal bank or the maximum interest rate allowed by law, whichever is lower.
 All such charges shall be paid by Trader as they are incurred, or as FXCM in its sole and absolute discretion, may determine, and Trader hereby authorizes FXCM to withdraw the amount of any such charges from Trader’s accounts(s).
 Trader agrees to pay a transfer fee, to be designated by FXCM in the event Trader instructs FXCM to transfer open positions, moneys, and/or property of Trader’s account to another institution.
+Trader acknowledges and agrees that deductions of commissions and charges will reduce account equity and could cause a liquidation pursuant to Section 7.
 Trader will be charged a dormancy account administrative fee (the “Fee”) every calendar year if there is no client-initiated activity in the 12 months preceding the charge date.
 The Fee will be equal to the lesser of 50.00 units of the currency in which Trader’s account is denominated or the remaining balance in Trader’s account, with the exception of accounts denominated in JPY, which will be charged JPY 5,000.
 If Trader is assessed the Fee and Trader’s account balance becomes zero (0) and maintains the zero (0) balance for six (6) consecutive months, Trader’s account will automatically be closed.

 10. STATEMENTS AND CONFIRMATION.
 Reports of the confirmation of orders and statements of accounts for Trader shall be deemed correct and shall be conclusive and binding upon Trader if not objected to immediately upon receipt and confirmed in writing within (1) day after transmittal to Trader by posting on the Internet, or otherwise.
 Margin calls shall be conclusive and binding unless objected to immediately in writing.
 In lieu of sending trade confirmation via postal mail, FXCM will provide Trader Internet access to view his account at any time with an online login.
 Written objections on Trader’s part shall be directed to FXCM at its home office located at the most recent address as indicated on the FXCM website, and shall be deemed received only if actually delivered or mailed by registered mail, return receipt requested.
 Failure to object shall be deemed ratification of all actions taken by FXCM or FXCM’s agents prior to Trader’s receipt of said reports.
 Trader’s failure to receive a trade confirmation shall not relieve Trader of the obligation to object as set out herein.
 Once an order or trade has been placed, and confirmation has been delivered, it is the sole responsibly of Trader to keep track of the account’s orders and positions.